Year-Round Management Team

 Geoff attended the University of Waterloo in Recreation and Leisure studies.
-He has over 27 years of camping experience, ten of which include counselling and senior staff responsibilities at one of Ontario’s strongest camping programs, Kilcoo Camp.
-As Director, Parky is very committed to his staff, as well as, ensuring that each camper has a positive camp experience.
-Geoff is very involved in the Squamish Community having sat on the Board of the Squamish Community Foundation and Tourism Squamish as well as currently sitting on the BC Camps Association Board of Directors as the Canadian Camping Association representative as well as the Chair of the government advocacy and relations committee of the Canadian Camping Association.
+He has over 30 years of camping experience, ten of which include counselling and senior staff responsibilities at one of Ontario’s strongest camping programs, Kilcoo Camp.
+Geoff is very involved in the Squamish community having sat on the Board of the Squamish Community Foundation and Tourism Squamish.
+Geoff is currently on the BC Camps Association Board of Directors as the Canadian Camping Association representative as well as the Chair of the government advocacy and relations committee of the Canadian Camping Association.

-He is also the founder and Chair of the Board of a new independent school in Squamish.
-Coast Mountain Academy This will enable Parky to impact the development of youth year round in an educational setting.
+He is also the founder and Chair of the Board of Coast Mountain Academy, and Independent school in Squamish.
+This will enable Parky to impact the development of youth year round in an educational setting.
 Parky’s experiences as a trip leader, combined with his work instructing skiing, swimming, physical fitness and outdoor education are great assets to camp life.
 Geoff’s wife Daphne is a school teacher and supports his enthusiasm and commitment to youth and Camp.
 They are also the proud parents of Maya, born November 2006 and Campbell, born August 2010.
 They also welcomed Ralph the dog into the family in November 2011 and Coby in June 2020.

 You can reach Geoff by email at [email protected]